CopyTranslator/CopyTranslator/README.md

 Just open the `CopyTranslator` and copy the PDF text to clipboard,  `CopyTranslator` will watch the clipboard changes, then it will process the clipboard contents (such as removing extra line breaks, etc.) and display the translation results.
 The translation effect is greatly improved compared to the direct copy and paste to the web version of the translation, and the time required for translation is greatly reduced.
 With the powerful Google translation API, the translation quality is guaranteed.
 There are also a wealth of options you can set, such as automatically copy translation results to the clipboard, [Incremental Copy](#Incremental Copy), [Smart Translation](#Smart Translation), etc., it effectively improve people's reading and translation efficiency of foreign literature.

-**After several iterations, `CopyTranslator` has became more and more powerful as well as user-friendly. ** It is recommended to read the full usage guide [wiki](https://github.com/elliottzheng/CopyTranslator/wiki) to make best use of it.
+**After several iterations, `CopyTranslator` has became more and more powerful as well as user-friendly.
+It is recommended to read the full usage guide [wiki](https://github.com/elliottzheng/CopyTranslator/wiki) to make best use of it**.

 ### Core usage

-**Open a webpage/PDF, select the text to be translated, copy the text to the clipboard, `CopyTranslator` will listens to the clipboard change, and  process the clipboard content (such as removing extra line breaks, etc.), translate it, and display **.
-Just copy the text,`CopyTranslator` will immediately give the translation result, effectively improving your work efficiency.
+**Open a webpage/PDF, select the text to be translated, copy the text to the clipboard, `CopyTranslator` will listens to the clipboard change, and  process the clipboard content (such as removing extra line breaks, etc.), translate it, and display**.
+Just copy the text,`CopyTranslator` will immediately give the translation result, effectively improving your work efficiency.**

 ![](https://s1.ax1x.com/2018/11/30/FmrNFS.gif)